spacelift-io/user-documentation/docs/integrations/source-control/bitbucket-datacenter-server.md

 It should look something like this:

 ![Configuring Webhooks](<../../assets/screenshots/bitbucket-datacenter-webhook-settings.png>)

+!!! warning
+    Don't forget to enter a secret when configuring your webhook.
+Bitbucket will allow you to create your webhook with no secret specified, but any webhook requests to Spacelift will fail without one configured.

+## Using the integration

 When creating a Stack, you will now be able to choose the Bitbucket Datacenter provider and a repository inside of it: